acoomans/instagram-filters/README.md

 Can be used in conjunction with the [instagram-client](https://bitbucket.org/acoomans/instagram-client) to upload the image after applying a filter.

+## Dependencies

+Instagram-filters depends on ImageMagick, which can be installed on a Mac with brew:

+	brew install imagemagick

 ## Install

 	python setup.py install